Hexawise/hexawise-value/site/content/microsite/practice-landing-page-2.md

 ---
-title: Practice landing Page 2
+title: Test Smarter, Not Harder
 description: Here's a quick refresher on Hexawise and how it sepearates itself from traditional testing methods.
 url: practice-landing-page-2